This website uses cookies and asks your personal data to enhance your browsing experience.

 In this light:

 These special admission conditions apply to journalists and other categories of persons who can prove they are not safe in Russia.
-Other persons who want to relocate to Germany from Russia must first obtain the limited duration Schengen visa with a validity of 90 days.
+Other persons who want to relocate to Germany from Russia must first obtain a limited-duration Schengen visa valid for 90 days.

 If you plan to immigrate to Germany from Russia under other conditions, we kindly invite you to refer to our lawyers who will offer appropriate support.
 Non-EU citizens must comply with different requirements if they want to move and obtain German residence permits.
 They can be eligible for temporary or permanent visas depending on how long they have been legally living here.
 For tailored support, please address our lawyers who can advise you.